nicolasochem/tzip/drafts/current/draft_emmy-star.md

 With these changes, on a healthy chain and for a Byzantine attacker with 33% stake for instance, the number of confirmations decreases to 2 blocks, therefore 1 minute, a 6 fold improvement.

-[^fin]: Here, _reasonably sure_ means "with probability smaller than some reasonable threshold", which we quantify as $\small 10^{-8}$, which puts our expectation of being wrong about a block being final at [roughly once every two centuries](https://blog.nomadic-labs.com/analysis-of-emmy.html#preliminaries).
+[^fin]: Here, _reasonably sure_ means "with probability smaller than some reasonable threshold", which we quantify as $5\cdot 10^{-9}$, which puts our expectation of being wrong about a block being final at roughly once every two centuries.

 [^healthy]: We say a chain is *healthy* over a period of time if in this period blocks have priority 0 and (almost) all its endorsement slots are filled.
 A concrete healthiness measure is the delay of the chain with respect to the ideal chain where each block has a delay of one minute with respect to the previous block.

 ## Motivation